kubermatic/kubermatic/docs/proposals/kubevirt-production-proposal.md

 ### Overview

 We must provide generic templates for virtual machines that users can use.
-This is going to be useful for customers that don't have deep knowledge of virtualization, it should cover most of the use cases.
+This is going to be useful for admins that don't have deep knowledge of virtualization, it should cover most of the use cases.
 For more advanced users we should allow the creation of custom VMs and support all features that KubeVirt provides regarding performance and scalability.